|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 During product registration (see Registering Your Product), you set up the product and its price.
 Specifically, you designate which regions, environments, and instance types the product covers.
-We call this configuring your DevPay product (don't confuse this with configuring your AMI, which is different and covered in the Amazon EC2 documentation).
+We call this configuring your DevPay product.

 Associating your product code with an AMI turns it into a paid AMI that you can sell through DevPay.
 Letting other EC2 users associate your product code with their AMIs turns those AMIs into supported AMIs (for more information, see Supported AMIs).
 Only product owners can associate their product code with AMIs that don't match the product's configuration.
 For example, if your product is configured only for Linux/UNIX AMIs, you can still associate the product code with Windows AMIs, but other EC2 users can't.